communitytechnology/communitytechnology.github.io/docs/cck/networking/_posts/2014-10-10-learn-networking-basics.md

 <section class="related-information" id="section-related-information">
 <h2>Related Information</h2>

 <p>This module is intended to provide some helpful background on networking.
-We recommend reading the upcoming (but not finished!)
-Learn about Wireless after this guide.</p>
+We recommend reading the next guide, <a href="{{site.baseurl}}/docs/cck/networking/learn-wireless-basics/">Learn about Wireless</a>, after this one.</p>
 </section>